CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

     accordionContent=a3AccordionContent %}

 {%  include accordion.html id="a4"
-    heading="Is there any benefit to partially adjudicated claims data if the event was already completed?" expanded=false
+    heading="Is there any benefit to partially adjudicated claims data if the event is already complete?" expanded=false
     bordered=false
     accordionContent=a4AccordionContent %}